-The Charitable Company has ten Directors at the year end who were elected at the Charitable Company's AGM.
+The Charitable Company has six Directors at the year end who were elected at the Charitable Company's AGM.
 The minimum number of Directors is five, as determined by the Memorandum and Articles of Association.
-Directors are recruited in via an open and transparent recruitment process, so as to fill any skills gaps that exist within the Board.
+Trustees are recruited in a variety of ways (e.g. personal recommendations, advertising opportunities through third sector websites, supporters of the charity) so as to fill any skills gaps that exist within the Board.